Michael Carter Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- Against the Bills, Carter's 39 rushing yards in his one career matchup are 2.5 fewer than his over/under in Sunday's game.
+- Carter recorded 39 rushing yards in his lone career matchup against the Bills, 8.5 fewer yards than his over/under in Sunday's game.

-- Carter ran for a touchdown in that contest against the Bills.

-- Conceding 113.6 rushing yards per game, the Bills have the 19th-ranked run defense in the league.
+- The Bills have the NFL's 19th-ranked defense against the run, giving up 113.6 yards per game.

-- Carter and the Jets will face off against the NFL's 27th-ranked defense in terms of rushing touchdowns conceded (19).
+- The Jets are up against the NFL's 27th-ranked D when it comes to rushing TDs allowed (19 this season).

 Recent Performances

-- In last week's contest against the Buccaneers, Carter carried the ball three times for 54 yards (18 yards per attempt).
+- Last week against the Buccaneers, Carter picked up 54 yards on three carries (averaging 18 yards per carry).

 Carter's New York Teammates